wedaa-tech/docs/blog/2025-04-08-kong-apigateway.md

 image: https://i.imgur.com/kbgl7U1.png
 tags: [microservices, architecture, api gateway, kong gateway, load balancer, hetzner, path based routing, cloud infrastructure, scaling microservices, cloud cost optimization, infrastructure challenges, backend architecture, platform engineering, api management]

-date: 2025-04-08
+date: 2025-05-29
 ---

 ## Introduction

-We're [WeDAA](https://www.wedaa.tech/), a platform built to help developers design, deploy, and scale microservice architectures.
-Everything was smooth… until it wasn’t.
-Our cloud provider of choice, Hetzner, gave us an unexpected headache: their load balancers only support five service mappings (yes, just five).
+We're [WeDAA](https://www.wedaa.tech/), short for Well Defined Application Architecture—a platform that empowers developers and architects to visually prototype software architectures on a canvas.
+Whether you're building enterprise applications, startup MVPs, or incubating new ideas, WeDAA helps you bootstrap non-functional requirements like APIs, microservices, and infrastructure in minutes instead of days.

+Everything was going smoothly—until we hit a hard limit.
+Our hosting provider, Hetzner, imposed a frustrating restriction: their load balancers only allow five service mappings.
+For a platform like ours that depends on running dozens of services, this was a serious roadblock.

 **Spoiler alert**: Kong API Gateway came to our rescue.
-Here's the story of how we turned a frustrating infrastructure limit into a smooth, scalable setup.
+Here’s how we turned a rigid infrastructure limitation into a streamlined, scalable solution.

 ![WeDAA GATEWAY](/img/blog/kong-apigateway/intro.png)

 ## The Backstory: What’s WeDAA Anyway?

-#### A Platform for Microservice Architecture
+#### A Visual Platform for Modern Architecture
-[WeDAA](https://www.wedaa.tech/) isn’t your typical backend-as-a-service.
-Think of it as the LEGO set for building microservices.
-Developers piece together services, APIs, and integrations without worrying about the messy backend orchestration.
+[WeDAA](https://www.wedaa.tech/) is like a LEGO set for software architecture—developers can visually design, connect, and deploy microservices without the heavy lifting of backend setup.
+It handles the non-functional groundwork so you can focus on building features.

 #### Our Cloud of Choice: Hetzner